DataDog/kics/documentation/rules/terraform/azure/storage_account_not_forcing_https.md

 ### Description

  Storage accounts should enforce the use of HTTPS by setting the `https_traffic_only_enabled` attribute to `true` in the Terraform configuration.
 Allowing HTTP traffic (`https_traffic_only_enabled = false`) exposes sensitive data to interception and man-in-the-middle attacks during transit.
-For example, a secure configuration should look like:
+A secure configuration should look like the following:

 ```
 resource "azurerm_storage_account" "secure_example" {